Graph Foundation Models: Concepts, Opportunities and Challenges: Introduction

-The subsequent sections of this article are organized as follows.
-In Section~\ref{sec:Background}, we introduce the background related to graph foundation models.
-Section~\ref{sec:Characteristics} defines graph foundation models and highlights their similarities and differences with language foundation models.
-Sections~\ref{sec:GM} - \ref{sec:LLM+GM} delve into the relevant works that consider GNN-based models, LLM-based models and GNN+LLM-based models as graph foundation models, separately.
-Section~\ref{sec:future} engages in a discussion on the future directions of graph foundation models.
+The subsequent sections are organized as follows.
+In Section~\ref{sec:Background}, we introduce the background related to GFMs.
+Section~\ref{sec:Characteristics} defines GFMs and highlights their similarities and differences with language foundation models.
+Sections~\ref{sec:GM} - \ref{sec:LLM+GM} delve into the relevant works that consider GNN-based models, LLM-based models and GNN+LLM-based models as GFMs, separately.
+Section~\ref{sec:future} engages in a discussion on the future directions of GFMs.
 In Section~\ref{sec:conclusions}, we summarize the key points of this paper.